Enchanted Galapagos Islands - 2020

 Included in the price:

-- All accommodations in Quito at the Hotel Relicario del Carmen (double occupancy) Days 1 & 2
+- All accommodations in Quito at the Hotel Relicario del Carmen for the nights of April 5th and 6th , and April 14th at Quito Airport Wyndham Hotel (double occupancy)

-- Day tour to Bella Vista cloud forest preserve on day 2 including lunch
+- Day tour to Bella Vista cloud forest preserve on Monday April 6th with lunch

 - Roundtrip Airfare from Quito to the Galapagos

-- $110 US entrance fee into the Galapagos National Park
+- $100 USD entrance fee into the Galapagos National Park

 - All on-board accommodations on the Yacht Samba, all meals (B,L,D), island excursions including all Galapagos bus-fares and any additional guides qualified by the Galapagos National Park.